Benchmarking Quantum Architecture Search with Surrogate Assistance: Introduction

 Advances in artificial intelligence (AI) research over the past decade motivated the exploration of AI-driven techniques to address the challenges in QC, including compilation~\cite{tang2024alpharouter}, device control~\cite{wright2023fast, vora2024ml}, error correction~\cite{wang2023transformer, chamberland2023techniques} and mitigation~\cite{liao2024machine}, automated quantum circuit design and optimization~\cite{paradis2024synthetiq, nakaji2024generative, patel2024curriculum, bilkis2021semi,furrutter2024quantum, li2024quarl}.
 Quantum architecture search~(QAS)~\cite{zhang2022differentiable, martyniuk2024quantum} is a subfield of the automated quantum circuit design research, focusing on generation and optimization of parametrized quantum circuits~(PQCs).
 Despite the potential of QAS to improve the efficiency and performance of quantum circuits and discover novel architectures, benchmarking of QAS approaches is challenging due to the significant computational resources required for empirical evaluation.
 This is mainly because most QAS methods involve two key components: The training of a search algorithm to identify the optimal circuit for a given task and the training of the candidate PQCs that the search algorithm explores during the search process.
 Furthermore, the evaluation of QAS methods currently relies on custom-designed search spaces, which significantly hinders reproducibility and fair comparison across approaches.
 A standardized and accessible benchmark would provide common ground for evaluations.
 Inspired by the concept of surrogate benchmarks in the classical neural architecture serch~(NAS) field, which aim to automate the design of optimal neural network architectures, we introduce SQuASH, the \underline{S}urrogate \underline{Q}uantum \underline{A}rchitecture \underline{S}earch \underline{H}elper.
 SQuASH is designed as a QAS benchmark, covering three predefined search spaces for two tasks: quantum state preparation and linear classification.
 In addition, for each search space, the benchmark provides pre-trained surrogate models, which are classical regression models designed to predict the performance of PQCs after optimization.

 We summarize our \textbf{contributions} as follows: (1)~We present an extendable surrogate QAS benchmark that enables and significantly accelerates QAS methods comparison and prototyping, providing evaluation protocols and an easy integration into custom approaches.
 (2)~We evaluate the ability of surrogate models to predict the performance of PQCs on a given task after training.
-(3)~To encourage the use, reproducibility and further development of the benchmark, we open source\footnote{ https://github.com/SQuASH-bench/SQuASH} the data and code for surrogate models.
+(3)~To encourage the use, reproducibility and further development of the benchmark, we open source\footnote{\url{ https://github.com/SQuASH-bench/SQuASH}} the data and code for surrogate models.

 This work is structured as follows.
 Section~\ref{sec:background} reviews related work.
 Section~\ref{sec:methods} describes the methodology used to create the benchmark and outlines the data collection and training process for surrogate models.
 Section~\ref{sec:evaluation} presents evaluation results, followed by a discussion on potentials and limitations in Section~\ref{sec:limitations}.
 Section~\ref{sec:conclusion} summarizes the main findings and concludes the paper.